mraihan-gmu/mHumanEval-Benchmark/README.md

 The mHumanEval benchmark is curated based on prompts from the original HumanEval 📚 [Chen et al., 2021].
-It includes a total of 33,456 prompts, significantly expanding from the original 164.
+It includes a total of 33,456 prompts for Python, and 836,400 in total - significantly expanding from the original 164.

 </div>